How college students can get emergency financial aid

 Relief options for student loans

-If you’re currently enrolled in school, there’s a good chance that you aren’t required to begin the student loan repayment process yet.
+If you’re currently enrolled in school, there’s a good chance that you aren’t required to begin paying off your student loans yet.
 Most federal student loan payments will remain in a deferment status until you graduate.
+Some private lenders, however, require you to begin the repayment process immediately after loan disbursement.

+Check with your lender or consult your loan agreement for details on your individual loan repayment requirements.
 If you have student loan payments due that you can’t afford to pay, there may be some other ways to find temporary financial relief.

 Emergency aid can be a lifesaver when you’re a student in a financial bind.
 Yet there are a few drawbacks you should keep in mind as you research your options.

-- Federal and private student loans may offer you more cash, but you’ll have to repay the money you borrow at some point in the future.
+Federal and private student loans may offer you more cash — and possibly a lower rate — but you’ll have to repay the money you borrow at some point in the future.
+Before you can qualify for private student loans, a lender will want to check your credit and income.

 Next steps